oasis-open/openc2-jadn-software/jadn/docs/jadn-overview.md

 |    2 | id     | Integer|   1 |   |
 |    3 | email  | String | 0..1|   |

-This object is represented in JADN as:
+### JADN
+The JADN definition of the Person object is:

     {   "meta": {
             "module": "protobuf-example1"},
         "types": [
             ["Person", "Record", [], "", [
                 [1, "name", "String", [], ""],
-                [2, "id", "Integer", [], ""],
+                [2, "id", "Integer", ["/i32"], ""],
                 [3, "email", "String", ["[0"], ""]]
     ]]}

-Although JADN can be edited directly, it is clearer to document data structures using an interface definition language (IDL) such as Thrift [[1](#ref1)] or Protobuf [[2](#ref2)].
-The IDL or table definitions can be translated bidirectionally to and from JADN format.
-One advantage of JADN is that an IDL parser is not needed in order to use it.
+Although JADN can be edited directly, it is clearer to document data structures using tables or an interface definition language (IDL) such as Thrift [[1](#ref1)] or Protobuf [[2](#ref2)].
+The table or IDL definitions can then be translated bidirectionally to and from JADN format.
+An advantage of using JADN as an intermediate representation is that applications do not need an IDL parser.
 JADN is designed for machine consumption, and applications can read a JADN schema using nothing but the standard JSON loader present in most programming languages.

+## File Format
-A JADN file consists of meta-information and a list of datatype definitions in a fixed format.
+A JADN file consists of meta-information fields and a list of datatype definitions in a fixed format.
 As shown in the example, each type definition is a list containing four elements, plus for structured types, a list of field definitions.